 In case you don’t feel up to installing your tinting yourself, there are shops that you can visit to get the job done for you.
 Check your local area for a quality tinting specialist.

 The legality of your window tint depends on which state you are in.
-As we mentioned previously, it is common for states to ask that your driver windows be lighter than your passenger windows.
-Some states don’t allow window tinting at all but it is common to see allowance up to 35%.
+As we mentioned previously, it is common for states to ask that your driver’s windows be lighter than your passenger windows.
+Some states don’t allow window tinting at all but it is common to see an allowance of up to 35%.